RoundTableTTRPG/RoundTable/Factions.md

 ### Personal Assets

 In addition to faction assets detailed below and in official content, an individual might buy, inherit, win or otherwise acquire a personal asset.
 This is a major item such as an estate or dedicated followers that is not tied to a faction and can be accessed by the individual at any time.
 To acquire a personal asset, the character must go through the acquisition challenge detailed below, however the cost of the asset in addition to the GP cost is one levelling point.
 The asset both costs and represents an achievement in faction skills in the sense that it is a considerable personal fortune.
 In many cases, the outright and unrestricted ownership of an asset as an individual is uncommon and unnecessary as they are readily available as faction assets, so the acquisition of a personal asset represents independence and the value of an individual to a faction.
 For example, in a modern context many people own both cars and homes, however few people own and maintain these assets outright and independently.
 Once a character has a personal asset, they can access it at any time without making a acquisition check or spending Social Credit.
-It is assumed to be relatively self-sustaining, however you can always choose to be maintaining that asset as a downtime activity.
+It is assumed to be relatively self-sustaining, however you can always choose to be maintaining that asset as a downtime activity

 ##